OWASP/ASVS/5.0/en/0x03-Using-ASVS.md

 ### Level 1 - First steps, automated, or whole of portfolio view

-An application achieves ASVS Level 1 if it adequately defends against application security vulnerabilities that are easy to discover and included in the OWASP Top 10 and other similar checklists.
+An application meets ASVS Level 1 if it defends against easily discovered security vulnerabilities, such as those in the OWASP Top 10.
+Level 1 is the minimum standard for all applications, particularly those without sensitive data, and is useful as a starting point in phased security efforts.
+Controls at this level can be verified automatically or manually without source code access.

-Level 1 is the bare minimum that all applications should strive for.
-It is also useful as a first step in a multi-phase effort or when applications do not store or handle sensitive data and therefore do not need the more rigorous controls of Level 2 or 3.
-Level 1 controls can be checked either automatically by tools or simply manually without access to the source code.
-We consider Level 1 the minimum required for all applications.

-Threats to the application will most likely be from attackers who are using simple and low-effort techniques to identify easy-to-find and easy-to-exploit vulnerabilities.
-This is in contrast to a determined attacker who will spend focused energy to specifically target the application.
-If your application processes high-value data, you would rarely want to stop at a Level 1 review.
+Level 1 primarily addresses threats from attackers using simple techniques to exploit obvious vulnerabilities, rather than dedicated attackers.
+Applications handling high-value data generally require more rigorous controls beyond Level 1.

 ### Level 2 - Most applications

-An application achieves ASVS Level 2 (or Standard) if it adequately defends against most of the risks associated with software today.

-Level 2 ensures that security controls are in place, effective, and used within the application.
-Level 2 is typically appropriate for applications that handle significant business-to-business transactions, including those that process healthcare information, implement business-critical or sensitive functions, or process other sensitive assets, or industries where integrity is a critical facet to protect their business, such as the game industry to thwart cheaters and game hacks.
+An application meets ASVS Level 2 if it defends against most contemporary software risks.
+Level 2 ensures that security controls are implemented, effective, and actively used.
+This level is suitable for applications managing significant B2B transactions, sensitive data like healthcare information, critical business functions, or industries needing integrity, such as gaming to prevent cheating.

-Threats to Level 2 applications will typically be skilled and motivated attackers focusing on specific targets using tools and techniques that are highly practiced and effective at discovering and exploiting weaknesses within applications.
+Level 2 applications face threats from skilled attackers targeting specific vulnerabilities with sophisticated, effective tools and techniques.

 ### Level 3 - High value, high assurance, or high safety

-ASVS Level 3 is the highest level of verification within the ASVS.
-This level is typically reserved for applications that require significant levels of security verification, such as those that may be found within areas of military, health and safety, critical infrastructure, etc.
+ASVS Level 3, the highest verification level, is reserved for applications needing extensive security, such as those in military, health, safety, or critical infrastructure.
+This level is appropriate for applications where failure would severely impact an organization’s operations.

-Organizations may require ASVS Level 3 for applications that perform critical functions, where failure could significantly impact the organization's operations and even its survivability.
-Example guidance on the application of ASVS Level 3 is provided below.
-An application achieves ASVS Level 3 (or Advanced) if it adequately defends against advanced application security vulnerabilities and also demonstrates principles of good security design.

-An application at ASVS Level 3 requires more in-depth analysis of architecture, coding, and testing than all the other levels.
-A secure application is modularized in a meaningful way (to facilitate resiliency, scalability, and most of all, layers of security), and each module (separated by network connection and/or physical instance) takes care of its own security responsibilities (defense in depth), that need to be properly documented.
-Responsibilities include controls for ensuring confidentiality (e.g. encryption), integrity (e.g. transactions, input validation), availability (e.g. handling load gracefully), authentication (including between systems), authorization, and auditing (logging).
+To achieve ASVS Level 3, an application must defend against advanced security vulnerabilities and demonstrate sound security design.
+This requires in-depth analysis of architecture, code, and testing.
+Secure applications at Level 3 are modularized for resiliency, scalability, and layered security, with each module responsible for its own security functions, including confidentiality, integrity, availability, authentication, authorization, and auditing, all thoroughly documented.

 ## How to Reference ASVS Requirements